This post may contain affiliate links. Please read our disclosure policy.

 How To Make Caramel

-These step-by-step photos and instructions help you visualize how make a small batch of caramel.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step instructions will guide you through making a small batch of caramel.
+See the recipe box below for exact measurements and full instructions.

 sugar melting in a saucepan.

-1. Keep stirring constantly.
-The sugar will initially form clumps, but as you continue stirring, it will gradually melt and transform into a smooth, amber-colored liquid.
+1. Stir Until Smooth: Keep stirring—the sugar will clump at first but will gradually melt into a smooth, amber-colored liquid.
 The process of how the sugar should look as it melts is shown in detail through the four accompanying photos.

 sugar melting in a pot, stage 2.